 - Those who have week wrist or damaged

 - Those who have suffered major breakage in arms earlier

 - Those who suffer Numbness in hands

 Bakasana is a quite amazing pose, especially for those who like to practice exercise which touches the core.
 Moreover, Bakasana has several benefits which are enough to live a happy fulfilled life.
 As I’ve already mentioned earlier, many Asians consider this pose as a symbol of Happiness, Longevity, and youthfulness.
 I guess nothing more we demand from a good life.
-It even helps us in focusing efficiently in whatever work we are involved.
+It even helps us in focusing efficiently in whatever work we are involved in.

 The Guide to Yoga Class Etiquette – Tips For scholar Yogis